-While commonly executed within external service provider relationships, Service Level Agreements, or SLAs, can be leveraged internally between departments to establish expectations.
+While commonly executed within external service provider relationships, Service Level Agreements, or SLAs, can be leveraged internally between departments to establish expectations for sales and marketing alignment.
 This tool is particularly effective at aligning marketing and sales team when implemented thoughtfully.

 Why is sales and marketing alignment particularly important?